mmihevc/AtticaVoting/README.md

 - (optional) Fill out `config.js` with your Hedera operator ID and private key for quick startup

 ### Starting an Election

 - Run the script `npm run bundle`

 - Start the script with `npm run start`

-- Follow the menu prompts and select "Start new election" when prompted

-- Write down and store the ID of the topic created after the previous step in the console

-### Maintaining an Election

-- In the event that the server needs to be restarted or crashes, run `npm run start` again.

-- Follow the menu prompts and select "Continue an on-going election"

-- Input the topic ID for the election

 ### Finishing an Election